-- reviewing on an annual basis goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and determining and recommending such goals, objectives and compensation of our Chief Executive Officer's to the Board for its approval; - reviewing and approving on an annual basis the compensation of our executive officers other than our Chief Executive Officer; - reviewing and recommending on an annual basis to the Board for its approval, the fees and equity compensation paid to the Company's non-employee directors; - retaining and terminating any compensation consultant to be used by the Compensation Committee or us to assist in the evaluation of the compensation of non-employee directors, the CEO or the other executive officers and approving such compensation consultant's fees and other retention terms, and overseeing the work of such compensation consultant: - reviewing and making recommendations to the Board with respect to incentive-compensation programs and equity-based plans and the adoption of or material changes in material employee benefit, bonus, severance and other compensation plans; - determining the need for and the appropriateness of employment agreements and change in control agreements for each of our executive officers and any other officers recommended by the Chief Executive Officer or the Board. - determining and approving the options and other equity-based compensation to be granted to executive officers, other than the Chief Executive Officer; - recommending to the Board for approval options and other equity-based compensation to be granted to the Chief Executive Officer and non-employee directors; and - in conjunction with the CEO, determining the issuance of options and other equity-based compensation under the Company's incentive compensation and other stock-based plans to all other officers and employees.
+- reviewing and approving on an annual basis goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and determining the compensation of our Chief Executive Officer based on this evaluation or recommending such goals, objectives and compensation of our Chief Executive Officer's to the Board for its approval; - reviewing and approving on an annual basis the compensation of our executive officers other than our Chief Executive Officer; - reviewing on an annual basis the fees and equity compensation paid to the Company's non-employee directors for service on the Board and Board committees and recommending any changes to the Board as necessary; - selecting, retaining and terminating any compensation consultant to be used by the Compensation Committee or us to assist in the evaluation of the compensation of nonemployee directors, the Chief Executive Officer or the other executive officers and approving such compensation consultant's fees and other retention terms, and overseeing the work of such compensation consultant; - reviewing, approving and, when appropriate, making recommendations to the Board for approval, incentive-compensation programs and equity-based plans and the adoption of or material changes in material employee benefit, bonus, severance and other compensation plans;

+- reviewing and approving and, when appropriate, recommending to the Board for approval, any employment agreements and change in control agreements for each of our executive officers and any other officers recommended by the Chief Executive Officer or the Board which includes the ability to adopt, amend and terminate such agreements, arrangements or plans; - determining and approving the options and other equity-based compensation to be granted to executive officers, including the Chief Executive Officer, and non-employee directors; and - in conjunction with the Chief Executive Officer, determining the issuance of options and other equity-based compensation under the Company's incentive compensation and other stock-based plans to all other officers and employees.

 Our Compensation Committee is composed of Joshua Silverman (Chair), Craig Eagle, M.D., and Jude Uzonwanne.
 Our Board has determined that each of the current members of the Compensation Committee is independent in accordance with Nasdaq Rules.
 The Compensation Committee may delegate the determination with respect to persons other than officers to the Chief Executive Officer but will approve the aggregate amount granted to all employees and all new hire grants.
-The Compensation Committee met 3 times during 2020.
-We did not engage any consultants in determining or recommending the amount or form of executive and director compensation during 2020.
+The Compensation Committee held no meetings in 2021 but acted several times by unanimous written consent.
+The Compensation Committee did not engage any consultants in determining or recommending the amount or form of executive and director compensation during 2021.